On the consistency of supervised learning with missing values: Definitions, problem setting, prior art

 The role of the dependent variable $Y$ and whether or not to include it in the imputation model has been a rather controversial point.
 Indeed, it is quite counter-intuitive to include it when the aim is to apply a conditional model on the imputed data set to predict the outcome $Y$.
 Nevertheless, it is recommended as it can provide information for imputing covariates \citep[][p.57]{allison2001missing}. \cite{Sterneb2393} illustrated the point for the simple case of a bivariate Gaussian data ($X, Y$) with a positive structure of correlation and missing values on $X$.
 Imputing using only $X$ is not appropriate when the aim is to estimate the parameters of the linear regression model of $Y$ given $X$.

 One important issue with ``single'' imputation, \textit{i.e.} predicting only one value for each missing entries, is that it forgets that some values were missing and considers imputed values and observed values in the same way.
 It leads to underestimation of the variance of the parameters \citep{little2002statistical} estimated on the completed data.
-One solution, to incorporate the uncertainty of the prediction of values is to use multiple imputation (MI, \citealt{rubin:1987}) where many plausible values are generated for each missing entries, leading to many imputed data sets.
+One solution, to incorporate the uncertainty of the imputed values is to use multiple imputation (MI, \citealt{rubin:1987}) where many plausible values are generated for each missing entries, leading to many imputed data sets.
 Then, MI consists in applying an analysis on each imputed data sets and combining the results.
-Although many procedures to generate multiple imputed data sets are available \citep{murray2018}, here again, the case of discriminatory models is only rarely considered, with the exception of \cite{model_select_mice} who use a variable selection procedure on each imputed data set and propose to keep the variables selected in all imputed data sets to construct the final model \citep[see also][]{mirl}.
-We note that even when imputing data, the objective is to make an inference with missing data, \textit{e.g.} to best estimate parameters and their variance in the presence of an incomplete data set.
+Although many procedures to generate multiple imputed data sets are available \citep{murray2018}, here again, the case of discriminative models is rarely considered, with the exception of \cite{model_select_mice} who use a variable selection procedure on each imputed data set and propose to keep the variables selected in all imputed data sets to construct the final model \citep[see also][]{mirl}.